Saturday Kitchen: Dietary requirements

+This led to some social media backlash around the distinction between dietary needs versus fussiness.
 One social media user stated: "For your information, dietary requirements aren't fussiness.
 Coeliac?
 Allergies?
 Ignorance makes dining out impossible for many."
 Another said: "I wish intolerant views were left at home, so disappointing."

 Other tweets read: "I love, love Saturday Kitchen, but not everyone with a dietary requirement is trying to make life difficult for restaurants" and "thanks for making those of us with dietary requirements feel even worse about eating out."

 Tebbutt responded: "Apologies, was being flippant.
 I mean the 'faddy' eaters amongst us, that's all."

 Presenter selections

-In January 2017, viewers took to social media to express their displeasure at Michel Roux, Jrs selection as host for an episode of Saturday Kitchen.
+In January 2017, viewers took to social media to express their displeasure at Michel Roux, Jr's selection as host for an episode of Saturday Kitchen.
 A Guardian investigation published in November 2016, alleged that Roux had not paid some staff the minimum wage.
 The article also alleged that service charges added to bills had been used for restaurant revenues.
 Some viewers stated that they could not watch while Roux hosted.

-Roux has hosted several times since.
+Roux has guest-hosted several times since.

 Spin-offs

-The programme has produced a number of spin off series, including Celebration Kitchen, Spring Kitchen, Christmas Kitchen and Saturday Kitchen: Best Bites, a compilation programme currently airing on Sunday mornings on BBC Two, as well as the Saturday Kitchen Cookbook with James Martin, published by BBC Books in July 2007.
+The programme has produced a number of spin-off series, including Celebration Kitchen, Spring Kitchen, Christmas Kitchen and Saturday Kitchen: Best Bites, a compilation programme currently airing on Sunday mornings on BBC Two, as well as the Saturday Kitchen Cookbook with James Martin, published by BBC Books in July 2007.

 Celebration Kitchen

-An identical format, with a specific focus on foods associated with respective religious festivals, such as Eid al-Fitr, Passover and Diwali.
+An identical format, with a specific focus on foods associated with respective religious festivals, such as: Eid al-Fitr, Passover, and Diwali.

 Christmas Kitchen

-Christmas Kitchen is a weekday, daytime spin-off of Saturday Kitchen.
+Christmas Kitchen was a "show filled with guest chefs, celebrities, and treats from the BBC's festive food archives."

-Series 1 (2013):Each show, James Martin was joined by guest chefs, including: Gennaro Contaldo, Daniel Galmiche, Ching-He Huang, Nathan Outlaw, Theo Randall, Vivek Singh, and Bryn Williams.
+Series 1 (2013):For each of the 10 shows, James Martin was joined by fellow chef Brian Turner.
+Joining them were a variety of chefs, including: Theo Randall, Vivek Singh, and Bryn Williams.

-In addition to this, Martin was joined by a different star each show.
-These included: James Blunt, Tom Chambers, Anthony Head, Ben Miller, and Sharleen Spiteri.

-Series 2 (2014):James Martin returned for another 10-episode run of Christmas Kitchen in December 2014.
-Over the 10 episodes, he was joined by several respected chefs, including: Jason Atherton, Galton Blackiston, Monica Galetti, Ching-He Huang, Nathan Outlaw, Glynn Purnell, and Bryn Williams.
+Series 2 (2014):James Martin and Brian Turner returned for another series of Christmas Kitchen in December 2014.
+Over the course of the 10 episodes, they were joined by: Jason Atherton, Monica Galetti, and Nathan Outlaw, among other chefs.

-Also joining Martin were various celebrity guests, including: Jon Culshaw, Sophie Ellis-Bextor, Micky Flanagan, Dave Gorman, Alex Jones, Denise Lewis, Al Murray, Sarah Parish, and Frank Skinner.

-Series 3 (2016):Matt Tebbutt and Andi Oliver replaced Martin in the presenting role.

-As well as appearances from Sabrina Ghayour, Theo Randall, and Vivek Singh, Tebbutt and Oliver were also joined by previous Great British Bake Off contestants, including former winners Candice Brown, Edd Kimber, Frances Quinn, and Jo Wheatley.

-There were celebrity appearances from Ronni Ancona, Helen George, David Haig, Aled Jones, Miles Jupp, Adil Ray, Louise Redknapp, and Nina Wadia.
+Series 3 (2016):At the presenting helm for the 10-part third series were Matt Tebbutt and Andi Oliver.
+This series featured appearances from Sabrina Ghayour and Olia Hercules.
+For each show, the team were also joined by former Bake Off contestants.